Edditoria/notepad-plus-plus-localization-hong-kong/README.md

 All translations are done by human base on:

-- **All about Hong Kong**: Not Macau Cantonese, not Guangzhou Cantonese, but Hong Kong Cantonese!
+- **All about Hong Kong:** Not Macau Cantonese, not Guangzhou Cantonese, but Hong Kong Cantonese!
 This localization contains some words only used by Hongkongers.
-- **How we communicate in daily life**: Hong Kong culture is unique mixture of Chinese, British and Western culture in general.
+- **How we communicate in daily life:** Hong Kong culture is unique mixture of Chinese, British and Western culture in general.
 We speak Cantonese with some English together.
 Especially for some technology terms, I would like to retain some English words.
-- **A little bit Taiwan**: We'd got lots of benefit from Taiwan software and books - Eten (倚天中文系統), PC Home, BBS, and more.
+- **A little bit Taiwan:** We'd got lots of benefit from Taiwan software and books - Eten (倚天中文系統), PC Home, BBS, and more.
 Remember the old days?
 I would adapt some terms from Taiwanese Mandarin, if they are not available in Hong Kong.

-:heart: Notepad++. :heart: Hong Kong. :heart: Hongkonger.

-The translation is done based on Notepad++ v7.8.9 Stand With Hong Kong Edition.
+The localization is done based on Notepad++ v7.8.9 Stand With Hong Kong Edition.
 Welcome issues and pull requests.

+:heart: Notepad++. :heart: Hong Kong. :heart: Hongkongers.

 ## Install and Test